Dr Kenneth Y. Wertheim

 Together with Dr Matishalin Patel, an expert in evolutionary biology and a departmental colleague at the University of Hull, I applied for and secured a DAIM PhD studentship after a competitive process.
 In January 2024, Francesca Covell became our first PhD candidate (AI and Data Science).
 An international collaboration with Dr Sabine Taschner-Mandl from St. Anna Children's Cancer Research Institute was established.

 Neuroblastoma's phenotypic plasticity is an important factor in the context of evolutionary therapy.
-In her first year as a PhD candidate, Fran built and validated a dynamic model describing neuroblastoma cells' interconversion between the noradrenergic, intermediate, and mesenchymal cell states.
+In her first year as a PhD candidate, Fran built and validated a compartmental model with three homogeneous subpopulations containing noradrenergic, intermediate, and mesenchymal neuroblastoma cells respectively.
 Noradrenergic neuroblastoma cells are typically more sensitive to treatment (like ALK inhibitors), but Dr Taschner-Mandl has experimented with mesenchymal phenotype–specific inhibitors.
+Intermediate neuroblastoma cells resemble cancer stem cells.